-You also want to know what other markets is this partner in that operate like yours.
-So if it isn’t a local company, do they have similar operations and do they know how to work in ski markets and deal with weather, do they understand hurricane seasons in the Southeast; can they prepare for the events that are going to occur?
-Also does your partner have the staff to support a transition, how will your role in operations be addressed, are they going to fill that gap and support that as the operation evolves?
+You also want to know what other markets this partner is in that operate like yours.
+So if it isn’t a local company, do they have similar operations?
+Do they know how to work in ski markets and deal with weather?
+Do they understand hurricane seasons in the Southeast?
+Can they prepare for the events that are going to occur?
+Also, does your partner have the staff to support a transition?
+How will your role in operations be addressed?
+Are they going to fill that gap and support that as the operation evolves?
 Those are the questions you should really ask if you’re looking to retire, or move on and really not be involved.

-Also this sale is predicated on growth; if you want a bigger opportunity there needs to be more homes and more revenue to manage.
-So how will your partner differentiate the market; what’s your plan to keep your existing owners and add new owners?
+Also this sale is predicated on growth; if you want a bigger opportunity, there need to be more homes and more revenue to manage.
+So how will your partner differentiate the market—what’s your plan to keep your existing owners and add new owners?
 You also want to know how your partner will support the relationship that you have.
 You will be sticking around and still involved in the organization so you want to make sure that your values are aligned because you will be continuing to work together very closely.

-Also you want to know how your partner works with owners and guests and what they charge them for.
+Also, you want to know how your partner works with owners and guests and what they charge them for.
 Do you have the same service philosophies?
 In this case you’re really tying together the ongoing successes of your businesses.
-So clearly defining that relationship and alignment, it’ll be really important early in the process.
+So clearly defining that relationship and alignment will be really important early in the process.

-So after you’ve asked those critical questions and you really want to know how to verify how do you know the answers you heard were correct or the things were interpreted correctly, that communication is working?
+So after you’ve asked those critical questions, you really want to know how to verify, how do you know the answers you heard were correct or the things were interpreted correctly, that communication is working?

-But what this looks like is booking directly on the website like any other guest might so you don’t want to get a home hand-picked for you, or you don’t want to go through a process that a guest doesn’t experience and then you want to call the support line after you’ve call determine their, test out their customer service, understands how they describe their offerings and interact with their guests.
+But what this looks like is booking directly on the website like any other guest might, so you don’t want to get a home handpicked for you, or you don’t want to go through a process that a guest doesn’t experience.
+And then you want to call the support line after, test out their customer service, understand how they describe their offerings and interact with their guests.

-You want to pay a very close attention to the communication that you receive before, during and after your reservation to those automated emails, what are they telling you?
-Before you go look at the website to determine what homes will be available in that area ask to visit a few different houses.
-Again you want to see a sample of portfolio and not necessarily something that’s handpicked.
+You want to pay very close attention to the communication that you receive before, during, and after your reservation, to those automated emails—what are they telling you?
+Before you go look at the website to determine what homes will be available in that area, ask to visit a few different houses.
+Again, you want to see a sample of the portfolio and not necessarily something that’s handpicked.